 Meanwhile, Bake and Sherry return from backstage and inadvertently get involved in a dance contest.
 Their dance to "Let Yourself Go" is one of their most exhilarating numbers together:

 All is made right, though, on the night of the big benefit show that Bake and Sherry stage to help Connie salvage her ship.
-That show involves the improbably elaborate but gorgeous "Let's Face the Music and Dance" production number (apologies for the dismal video quality and unsynchronized sound of the following clip):
+That show involves the improbably elaborate but gorgeous "Let's Face the Music and Dance" production number:

 In her Fred Astaire & Ginger Rogers Book Arlene Croce compares Follow The Fleet unfavorably to Roberta; she calls the earlier film "ineffable" and this one "a bore" (p.
 96).
 In my estimation, Roberta has the fatal flaws of forcing us to imagine Randolph Scott as the head of a Parisian fashion house, and forcing us to watch Scott and Dunne (rather than Fred and Ginger) work through all of the romantic complications.
 Follow the Fleet makes Scott a sailor (a better fit for his he-man persona) and provides a plot for Fred and Ginger, two vast improvements over the earlier film.
 I find Follow The Fleet, aided by its great Irving Berlin score, to be one of the most exuberant and satisfying of the Astaire-Rogers musicals.